sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

   - How to create a fully functional multi-channel application

 ## Intro
-You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/5-Use-OData-Annotations-to-Add-CRUD-Functionality-to-an-MDK-App) and start directly with step 5 in this tutorial but make sure you complete step 2.
+You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/5-Use-OData-Annotations-to-Add-CRUD-Functionality-to-an-MDK-App) and start directly with step 5 in this tutorial but make sure you complete step 2.

 ---